AspieSoft/wp-nginx-site/readme.md

 This module will also install a [modified version of wp-migration](https://github.com/d0n601/All-In-One-WP-Migration-With-Import.git) from github.

-> Note: If Using CloudFlare, You May Need To Do The Following
+> Note: If Using CloudFlare, You May Need To Temporarily Set These Options
 >
 > - Under **SSL/TLS > Origin Server**
 >   - Enable **Authenticated Origin Pulls**